 Graphic novels give readers a variety in format since children need variety and choice to become good readers.
 Readers need to read different genres of fiction and nonfiction as well as different formats of books.

-Kids love visual storytelling and the graphic novel format appeals to almost all kids–and requires comprehension strategies like inference and an understanding of sequence, narrative story elements, and dialogue.
+Kids love visual storytelling, and the graphic novel format appeals to almost all kids–and requires reading comprehension strategies like inference and an understanding of sequence, narrative story elements, and dialogue.
 Read 8 reasons you should let kids read graphic novels.

 38 Kid-Favorite Graphic Novel Series

 Growing readers need plenty of books that will engage them, help them fall in love with stories, and improve their reading skills.
 Try one of these…

 It’s hard for a predator like Owly to make friends.
 But when he saves a worm from a rainstorm and helps him find his home, he makes a friend for life.
 Not to mention, his kindness and gentle spirit make him even more new friends than he could have imagined.
 Readers who like graphic novels, as well as sweet, relatable stories, will enjoy this charming book for beginning readers.

 The Sleepover and Other Stories (Fox + Chick) by Sergio Ruzzier

 Fox is serious and kind, while Chick is goofy and playful.
 In this group of stories, they have a sleepover where Chick is scared of kangaroos but needs his stuffed kangaroo to sleep.
 Fox is puzzled by this.
 In another story, Chick asks Fox for a surprise birthday party — which is hilarious because it turns out that it’s not even Chick’s birthday.

 Baloney and Friends Going Up! by Greg Pizzoli